sisihagen/website/content/en/blog/2020/03/the-fake-invasion.md

 #### Business Insider, rebels on 28 October 2014-Frankfurter Rundschau," Russia sends tank column " on 7 November 2014.

 On November 7, 2014, the Frankfurter Rundschau reports on an alleged Russian invasion of eastern Ukraine with 32 tanks.
-This is illustrated with a“ proof image " of an alleged Russian tank convoy.
+This is illustrated with a" proof image " of an alleged Russian tank convoy.
 A few days earlier, this AFP Image was used on other Websites, such as the site Business Insider.
 The article of 29 October 2014 states that the picture shows "pro — Russian separatists" on a tank-on 28 October.

 {{< image srcwebp="/static/img/content/2020/101.webp" srcalt="/static/img/content/2020/101.jpg" title="5 years between the same photo" >}}